Annual work environment survey

 In addition to the result for the whole faculty, each department/unit gets their own result to work with in dialogue recurringly over the year.

-The OSA survey process at the Faculty of Social Sciences
+A joint survey for all departments and workplaces at the Faculty of Social Sciences

 Taking care of the results